A Policy Gradient Framework for Stochastic Optimal Control Problems with Global Convergence Guarantee: Convergence of the policy gradient

 \section{Convergence of the policy gradient}

 In this section, we give the main results of this work on convergence of the policy gradient.
-First, we give some technical assumptions \begin{assump} Assume the followings hold. \begin{enumerate} \item $r$, $b$, and $\sigma$ are smooth, with $C^{4}(\mX \times \RR^{n'})$ norm bounded by some constant $K$. \item $h$ is smooth with $C^{4}(\mX)$ norm bounded by $K$. \item There exists unique solution $V^* \in C^{1,2}([0,T]; \mX)$ to the HJB equation \eqref{eq:HJB} in the classical sense.
-The optimal control function $u^*$ is smooth and $\norm{u^*}_{C^{2,4}([0,T];\mX)} \le K$. \end{enumerate} \end{assump} In order to avoid tedious technicality and focus on the main ideas of the analysis, we also make a regularity assumption on the control function through the gradient flow \eqref{eq:PG_ideal}. \begin{assump} The control function $u^{\tau}$ remains smooth through the gradient flow \eqref{eq:PG_ideal}, and there exists a constant $K$ such that $\norm{u^{\tau}}_{C^{2,4}([0,T]; \mX)} \le K$. \end{assump} Let us define a set
+First, we give some technical assumptions \begin{assump} Assume the followings hold. \begin{enumerate} \item $r$, $b$, and $\sigma$ are smooth, with $C^{4}(\mX \times \RR^{n'})$ norm and fourth order H\"older norm bounded by some constant $K$. \item $h$ is smooth with $C^{4}(\mX)$ norm and fourth order H\"older norm bounded by $K$. \item There exists a unique solution $V^* \in C^{1,2}([0,T]; \mX)$ to the HJB equation \eqref{eq:HJB} in the classical sense.
+The optimal control function $u^*$ is smooth and